The Greatest Environmentalist Series

 Albert Einstein view upon the environment

-Albert Einstein a person who in all his greatness included compassion for other living beings and shared the common view on the environment with Buddha, Gandhi, and Arne Næss.
+Albert Einstein, a person who in all his greatness, included compassion for other living beings and shared the prevailing view on the situation with Buddha, Gandhi, and Arne Næss.
 The humanity, caring for others and compassion they all shared, is quite different from the view we have today.
-The focus we have on our own ego and the clinching to it is probably the biggest reason for many of the problems in society the unfair sharing of resources in the world.
-Sustainable product design it is about smaller small changes, a process towards a greater understanding of how everything in the world, humans, animals, production, trade and respect I depend on each other.
-The understanding that everything interconnected is essential for producing a product that is truly sustainable.
-When we think about the impact the production of goods, have in other communities and countries we speak about an interconnected sustainable design, called spiritual product design.
+The focus we have on our ego, and the clinching to it is probably the biggest reason for many of the problems in society the unfair sharing of resources in the world.
+Sustainable product design is about smaller small changes, a process towards a greater understanding of how everything in the world, humans, animals, production, trade and respect I depend on each other.
+The knowledge that everything interconnected is essential for producing a genuinely sustainable product.
+When we think about the impact the production of goods, have in other communities and countries, we speak about an interconnected, sustainable design, called refined product design.
 I believe Einstein would appreciate people that work to improve situations for others.
-Einstein did not only have the greatest understanding of Space and time; his view of humanity is extraordinary.
+Einstein did not only have the most considerable understanding of Space and time; his view of humanity is extraordinary.

 The 1970’s radical environmentalists

-The fourth post discusses Einstein seeking the original environmentalists in history up to the 1970’s.
-In the 1970’s a large part of the established society looked upon the new environmentalists as a threat more than heroic, in the most politically active decade of the last century people fighting for the environment perceived as criminal elements by masses.
+The fourth post discusses Einstein seeking the original environmentalists in history up to the 1970s.
+In the 1970s a large part of the traditional society looked upon the new environmentalists as a threat more than heroic, in the most politically active decade of the last century people fighting for the environment perceived as criminal elements by masses.
 We should, however, be thankful for caring for nature.
 Maybe if environmentalists did not start in the 1970s cleaning up, it might have been too late.
 Today the status of the 1970’s Eco-warriors seems different regarded heroes by most people.

-Photography above: The funeral of Baader Meinhof members Ulrike Meyer and Andreas Baader, right side one of the anti-Israeli terrorist took hostage a group of athletics during the Olympic Games 1978.
-The terrorist cell RAF (Rote Arme Fraction) or Baader Meinhof was politically concerned about the influence American imperialism had in West Germany after Second World War seeking for a common new German identity based on German language, industrialisation, music, rich history and cultural influence.
-However, the violence escalated out of control.
-In Northern Ireland with IRA, the killings of the Israeli sports athletes in 1978, Malcolm X and the black panthers, Vietnam War ended in 1975 after large protest marches, the 1970’s who started with hippies’ flower power and ended in terrorism bullets.
+Photography above: The funeral of Baader Meinhof members Ulrike Meyer and Andreas Baader, right side one of the anti-Israeli terrorist, took hostage a group of athletics during the Olympic Games 1978.
+The terrorist cell RAF (Rote Arme Fraction) or Baader Meinhof was politically concerned about the influence American imperialism had in West Germany after Second World War seeking for a typical new German identity based on German language, industrialisation, music, rich history and cultural influence.
+However, violence escalated out of control.
+In Northern Ireland with IRA, the killings of the Israeli sports athletes in 1978, Malcolm X and the black panthers, Vietnam War ended in 1975 after massive protest marches, the 1970s who started with hippies’ flower power and ended in terrorism bullets.

 Albert Einstein was born in a time where great inventions and the industrial revolution had made many nations powerful.
 In 1905 Albert Einstein contributions to physics, established him, at the age of twenty-six, as the world’s leading physicist.
-He had already published important papers but also found time to write twenty-three review articles for journals, while working at the patent office.
-Among the papers published was the special theory of relativity, and one on energy and inertia (the famous expression E = mc2).
+He had already published essential papers but also found time to write twenty-three review articles for journals while working at the patent office.
+Among the documents published was the particular theory of relativity, and one on energy and inertia (the famous expression E = mc2).

-In 1901, he got a Swiss nationality, while Germany suffered under the heavy burden after they lost first and then later Second World War II, massive taxed suffered strongly.
-Hitler took advantage of this and by promised every Germany work, his mange to do so by starting gigantic projects as The Autobahn.
 The Autobahn is still today highly modern more than 70 years after.
-The atom bomb that Einstein’s theories made possible became his black nemesis, without the bomb in time-fighting Americans and English might have lost the war.
-The Germans were almost ready to test their own atom bombs and in addition to the bomb.
+The atom bomb made possible by Einstein’s theories became a black nemesis, without the weapon in time-fighting Americans and English might have lost the war.
+The Germans were almost ready to test their own atom bombs and in addition to the bomb missiles.
 They developed the first real missiles V1 and V2.
-The missiles with a nuclear bomb could have wiped out London, and probably New York.
-When Einstein realized what the bomb had done in Hiroshima and Nagasaki.
+The missiles with a nuclear weapon could have wiped out London, and probably New York.
+Einstein realised what the bomb had done in Hiroshima and Nagasaki.
 He understood how his science could be misused, and he got worried about t human’s ability to destroy each other.

-In the series of the finest Original Environmentalist, we are entering the modern times and two of the finest thinkers ever lived on earth finally meets with a time span of 2500 years, in the space, spiritual development and science.
-Albert Einstein meets Prince Siddhartha Gautama, who known as The Buddha (the one that is enlightened according to Indian languages Pāli and Sanskrit).
-Einstein shared the same view upon humanity and philosophies that everything is connected, and the universe is empty; everything can be taken apart is a smaller unit as atoms and even small particles until it is nothing left than a human illusion.
+In the series of the finest Original Environmentalist, we are entering the modern times, and two of the most exceptional thinkers ever lived on earth finally meets with a period of 2500 years, in the Space, spiritual development and science.
+Albert Einstein meets Prince Siddhartha Gautama, who known as The Buddha (the one enlightened according to Indian languages Pāli and Sanskrit).
+Einstein shared the same view upon humanity and philosophies that everything is connected, and the universe is empty; everything taken apart is a smaller unit as atoms and even small particles until it is nothing left than a human illusion.